ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Self-Guard against Exploitation

 \subsection{Memorization Trigger Hypothesis}

 To enhance defense efficacy, we first investigate how language models (LMs) memorize specific texts.
 Unlike generalization, memorization occurs when a model captures sample-specific patterns rather than generalizable features.
 From \Cref{eq:llm_loss}, we observe that rare or challenging tokens—those with higher initial loss values—leave a stronger imprint on the trained model compared to others.
-This suggests that the model optimizes more towards memorizing them during training.
-Thus, we hypothesize that: \begin{hypothesisbox} The model's memorization of input $\mathbf{x}$ primarily stems from its retention of \textit{hard-to-predict tokens} in $\mathbf{x}$---which we term \textbf{\textit{memorization triggers}}. \end{hypothesisbox}
+This suggests that the model prioritizes memorizing these tokens over other easy tokens during training.
+Thus, we hypothesize that: \begin{hypothesisbox} The model's memorization of input $\x$ primarily stems from its retention of \textit{hard-to-predict tokens} in $\x$---which we term \textbf{\textit{memorization triggers}}. \end{hypothesisbox}

 \textbf{Transferable Identification.} We define \textit{hard-to-predict tokens} as tokens assigned low probability by a general-domain pretrained model in their respective contexts.
-In implementation, we leverage an open-source pre-trained model as a proxy $\theta_0$ and select tokens whose prediction probability $f_{\theta_*}(x_t|x_{<t})$ fall in the minimum Top-$K$ across the sequence as a set $\mathbf{S}_{K}(\x)$. \Cref{fig:demo_mink_prob} reveals that models across scales and families have consensus on memorization triggers identification, indicating an architectural independence between proxy and target models, which is a key advantage for data owners acting as defenders.
+In implementation, we leverage an open-source pre-trained model as a proxy $\theta_\text{proxy}$ and select tokens whose prediction probability $f_{\theta_\text{proxy}}(x_t|x_{<t})$ belong to the $K$ lowest-probability tokens in the sequence as a set $\mathbf{S}_{K}(\x)$. \Cref{fig:demo_mink_prob} reveals that models across scales and families have a consistent identification on memorization triggers identification, indicating an architectural independence between proxy and target models, which is a key advantage for data owners acting as defenders.